Print PDF document of this page

 The agency that appoints a committee member has the authority to remove the member.
 Lack of attendance is a reason for removal.
 A member may choose to resign by way of contacting the Governance office in addition to informing the committee chairperson.

 15. Who takes the minutes?

 Any member of the committee may take minutes.
 Some committees rotate the duty for each meeting while others have a set minutes recorder.

 16. What should be included in the minutes?

-The Campus Executive Committee will refer to the committee’s minutes when considering approval of all items.
+The College Executive Committee will refer to the committee’s minutes when considering approval of all items.